awesome-selfhosted/awesome-selfhosted/README.md

 - [Miniflux](https://miniflux.net/) - Miniflux 2 is a minimalist and open source news reader, written in Go and PostgreSQL. ([Source Code](https://github.com/miniflux/miniflux)) `Apache-2.0` `Go`
 - [NewsBlur](http://www.newsblur.com/) - NewsBlur is a personal news reader that brings people together to talk about the world.
 A new sound of an old instrument. ([Source Code](https://github.com/samuelclay/NewsBlur)) `MIT` `Python`
 - [Newspipe](https://git.sr.ht/~cedric/newspipe) - Newspipe is a web news reader. ([Demo](https://www.newspipe.org/signup)) `AGPL-3.0` `Python`
+- [reader](https://github.com/lemon24/reader) - A Python feed reader web app and library (so you can use it to build your own), with only standard library and pure-Python dependencies. `BSD-3-Clause` `Python`
 - [Reader-Self](http://readerself.com/) - Self-hosted rss reader (php / mysql or sqlite) - Google Reader alternative. ([Source Code](https://github.com/readerself/readerself)) `GPL-3.0` `PHP`
 - [RSS Monster](https://github.com/pietheinstrengholt/rssmonster) - RSS Monster is an easy to use web-based RSS aggregator and reader compatible with the Fever API, created as an alternative for Google Reader. `MIT` `PHP`
 - [Selfoss](http://selfoss.aditu.de/) - New multipurpose rss reader, live stream, mashup, aggregation web application. ([Source Code](https://github.com/SSilence/selfoss)) `AGPL-3.0` `PHP`